Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 When most people think of coaching, they often bundle it together as a collective concept (e.g., life coaching, executive coaching, etc.).
 That’s typically not the right approach, however.
 Although “coaching” exists in the name, the target audience and purpose can dramatically alter what that coaching looks like and how it works.

-A top-level understanding for how these are different looks like this:
+A top-level understanding of how these are different looks like this:

-• Performance coaching helps individuals grow in their career.
+• Performance coaching helps individuals grow in their careers.

 • Executive coaching uniquely targets the skills executives need to be effective leaders.